zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL300.md

 ## Create MySQL Instance

-- This section of the lab has not yet been completed.
+- This section of the lab has not yet been completed, but in the future will show the simple steps required to create the MySQL Cloud Service that was pre-created for this lab.